-We’re excited to present two international keynote speakers; Stephen Gaetz and Melanie Redman
+We had the great pleasure of hosting two international keynote speakers at the VHC2019: Stephen Gaetz and Melanie Redman

 President & CEO of Homeless Hub Canada